tanakamasayuki/EspNowBus/README.md

 - `examples/SendToAllPeers`: Group-wide message via `sendToAllPeers` (per-peer unicast).
 Heavier than broadcast, but benefits from encryption/keyAuth and AppAck delivery assurance.
 - `examples/MasterSlave/Master`, `.../Slave`: Master accepts registrations; slave (sensors) does not.
 Slaves hunt for masters (periodic JOIN) and push data with `sendToAllPeers`, suitable for sensor→gateway with multiple masters.
 - `examples/AutoPurge`: Demonstrates auto-purge on consecutive AppAckTimeout/SendFailed and uses callbacks (`onJoinEvent`, `onPeerPurged`) to observe state changes.
 Useful for unstable links where peers drop out and should be re-JOINed automatically.
+- `examples/SendStatusDemo`: Shows how to inspect `SendStatus` via switch; with app-ACK enabled, auto-retries will hide transient issues unless the peer stays down.

 ### Retries and duplicate handling
 - Send task keeps a single in-flight slot with a "sending" flag.
 On ESP-NOW send-complete callback, it clears the flag and emits `onSendResult`.